"Rio Chama Evening Glow," oils on canvas, 36x48

 A unique vision of the Southwest

 Rick finds inspiration in the unique confluence of topography, culture, and light that is the Southwest.
-He uses bright color and stylized strokes to bring the mountains, mesas, and canyons of northern New Mexico to life.
+He uses bright color and distinctive directional brushstrokes to bring the mountains, mesas, and canyons of this region to life.
+His paintings often celebrate the beauty of our public lands.

 After receiving a Bachelor of Fine Arts degree from Miami University (Ohio), Rick moved to Colorado where he embarked on a career in teaching.
 After earning an MA in US History at the University of Colorado, he wrote an award-winning book, The Ute Indians of Colorado in the Twentieth Century.
 Rick draws upon his research into the various peoples of the Southwest--Native, Hispano, and Anglo--to better depict the human imprint on this ruggedly beautiful land.
 Since retiring from teaching, Rick has been painting full time.
 He lives with his wife and two dogs in Castle Rock, Colorado.

-Rick will spend several weeks living and working at Capitol Reef as an Artist in Residence in the fall of 2021.
-He looks forward to bringing his unique artistic vision to the redrock landscape of this Utah park.
-He will present a public program in the nearby town of Torrey.
+Rick spent nearly 3 weeks living and working at Capitol Reef National Park as an Artist in Residence in the fall of 2021.
+He found great inspiration in the redrock landscape of this Utah park.
+He presented a public program in late-September at the Entrada Institute in the nearby town of Torrey, and he has since created many new paintings based on his time at this amazing park.
 Rick previously served as Artist in Residence at Mesa Verde National Park in 2019.

 Get a glimpse into how Rick creates his paintings and what he is seeking to communicate.